 💭 What Makes This A Great Recipe

 Sunday Dinner Favorite.
-This Sunday roast brings back wonderful memories of sitting down to a down-home comfort pot roast and friendly family conversations.
-Make this recipe as a new addition to your family meals or a beginning of new comfort food dinners.
+This Sunday roast beef dinner brings back wonderful memories of sitting down to a down-home comfort pot roast and friendly family conversations.
+Make this delicious recipe as a new addition to your family dinners or a beginning of new comfort food dinners for the entire family.

-Tender and Lean.
-The low and slow cooking makes this cut of beef rump especially tender.
+Tender and Lean Meat.
+The low and slow cooking makes this cut of meat especially tender.
 Cooking rump roast on low heat prevents the gristle from getting too tough.
+This cut of beef doesn't have much fat, but what it does have will provide moisture and flavor.

 Set It and Forget It.
-Once you have seasoned the roast, this recipe is basically hands-free.
+Once you have seasoned the roast, this easy dinner recipe is basically hands-free.
 Put it in the oven and let your oven do all the work.

 🔪 How To Make This Roast